 Note: the CF documentation mentions that the missing_value attribute is deprecated, and that FillValue should be used instead.
 However, the CF document also states that missing_value is supported for backward compatibility purposes.

-Therefore, it is recommended that software readers check for missing value as well.
+Therefore, it is recommended that CfRadial software applications check for missing_value as well.

-1.6 Required vs. optional variables
+1.7 Required vs. optional variables